 - Example as a community role model

 - Other contributions

-Kristen Chitty, of Columbus Signature Academy Fodrea Campus, received the 2017 Edna V. Folger Outstanding Teacher Award.
-Kristen was honored as a part of the Columbus Area Chamber of Commerce Annual Meeting held at the Clarion Hotel and Conference Center on March 1, 2017.
+Lori Cash, of Columbus Signature Academy Lincoln Campus, received the 2020 Edna V. Folger Outstanding Teacher Award.
+Lori was honored during a special presentation at CSA Lincoln on August 5, 2020.
+Mrs. Cash will also be recognized as a part of the Columbus Area Chamber of Commerce Annual Meeting held at The Commons on September 18, 2020.

-As part of the recognition, Mrs. Chitty received an inscribed clock from the IUPUC Center for Teaching and Learning (CTL), a monetary gift from Faurecia Emissions Control Technologies, and her name will be added to a plaque in the Columbus Learning Center listing all previous Folger Award winners.
+As part of the recognition, Mrs. Cash received an inscribed clock from the IUPUC Center for Teaching and Learning (CTL); a monetary gift from SIHO, the Community Education Coalition and the CTL; and her name will be added to a plaque in the Columbus Learning Center which lists all previous Folger Award winners.